A successful Australian mining sector means a stronger Australian economy.

-Any move to reduce fuel tax credits would introduce a tax distortion by imposing a tax on industries that are reliant on diesel fuel to generate power and operate heavy machinery.
-It would also create financial hardship for some of Australia’s most remote communities.
+Any move to reduce fuel tax credits would introduce a tax distortion by imposing a tax on industries that are reliant on diesel fuel to generate power and operate heavy machinery and create financial hardship for some of Australia’s most remote communities.

 Australia’s world-class mining sector doubled its contribution to funding for roads, schools, hospitals, police and other essential services on which Australians depend between 2015-16 and 2016-17 through a massive increase in company tax and royalty payments.

-Research by Deloitte Access Economics reveals that Australian mining companies paid $12.1 billion in company tax in 2016-17 – almost four times as much as 2015-16, the highest since the mining investment boom in 2011-12 and more than the Australian Government spent on the Pharmaceutical Benefits Scheme.
+Research by Deloitte Access Economics reveals that Australian mining companies paid $18.6 billion in company tax in 2017-18, the highest since the mining investment boom in 2011-12.

-Mining companies also paid $11.2 billion in royalties in 2016-17, providing total revenue to Commonwealth and State Governments of $23.3 billion in company tax and royalties in 2016-17 – double the previous year.
+Mining companies also paid $12 billion in royalties in 2017-18, providing total revenue to Commonwealth and State Governments of nearly $31 billion.

 The increase in royalties follows a significant investment in new production over recent years, which is delivering a strong dividend to the states from royalties which are based on production.